dbt-labs/corp/docs/working_here.md

 3. Team members must obtain their own work authorization to work in the country they are moving to.
 For moves initiated by the team member, dbt Labs will not cover expenses for work authorization.
 4. If a move is initiated by a team member, we will not cover any relocation or living expenses.
 5. We encourage team members to consult with a tax advisor to understand the implications of the move as it relates to tax and equity.
-    1. **Please remember that your compensation will be updated to reflect the local market you are moving to.**
+    1. **Please remember that your compensation will be updated to reflect the local country-level market you are moving to.**

 #### Global Compensation & Benefits